-The prototype supports modeling of security requirements via Winery's built-in XML editors for respective TOSCA entities.
-Winery stores modeled TOSCA entities in a decoupled manner making a concept of CSAR important only at export or import time.
-At import time, CSARs are disassembled into distinct entities to prevent storing duplicates.
-In a similar manner, at export time CSARs are assembled from all the entities included in the chosen Service Template.
+The resulting prototype supports modeling of security requirements using Winery's built-in XML editors for the corresponding TOSCA entities.
+Winery stores the modeled TOSCA entities in a decoupled manner, which makes a concept of CSAR important only at export or import time.
+More specifically, at import time CSARs are disassembled into distinct entities to prevent storing duplicates.
+In a similar fashion, at export time CSARs are assembled from all the entities that are included in the chosen Service Template.
 This results in an issue that TOSCA meta files are not explicitly stored and are generated on-the-fly.
-Enforcement of modeled security policies at export time for selected TOSCA entities, e.g., Service Templates or Artifact Templates, happens in case specified keys are present in the system.
-Signatures for files in Artifact Templates are generated as additional files in the same Artifact Template.
-If the files of Artifact Templates are subjects to both, encryption and signing requirements, then the signatures of plain and encrypted files are attached.
-This allows verifying the integrity of target files to both, authorized and unauthorized parties.
+As described in Section IV, the enforcement of modeled security policies at export time for selected TOSCA entities, e.g., Service Templates or Artifact Templates, happens in case specified keys are present in the system.
+Signatures for files in Artifact Templates are generated, and then referenced as additional files in the same Artifact Templates.
+If the files of Artifact Templates are subject to both, encryption and signing requirements, then the signatures of plain and encrypted files are attached.
+This allows verifying the integrity of target files to any involved participant independently of whether the files are encrypted or not.
 Signatures for properties are grouped as a separate Artifact Template of type "Signature" which is attached to the respective Node Template.
-This ensures the self-containment property of deployment models.
-If policies were applied, the corresponding attribute is set to signify this fact.
+This way of referencing newly-generated files ensures the self-containment property of deployment models.
+In addition, if policies were applied, the corresponding attribute is set to signify this fact.
 After encryption and signing requirements are enforced, an external signature of a CSAR is generated using a so-called master key, which is specified by the modeler for the whole environment as discussed in Section IV.
 The corresponding certificate or chain of certificates for this external signature is embedded into the CSAR and is used for verification at import time.
-This signature is verified first at import time and is not stored if verification succeeds, since the CSAR is decomposed into distinct separately-stored entities.
-Import does not happen in case if integrity checks were not successful.
-In case keys requested by a modeler were provided, they can be imported and used for decryption of entities.
-Finally, only the modeler who has an entire set of keys is able to decrypt and deploy the final application.
-Deployment and execution in OpenTOSCA Container then happens in a regular manner, since the CSAR contains the original deployment model.
+The external signature is verified first at import time and is not stored if verification succeeds, since the CSAR is decomposed into distinct separately-stored entities.
+Furthermore, the import is aborted in case if the integrity check was not successful.
+In situations when keys requested by a modeler were provided, they can be imported and used for decryption of entities.
+Finally, only the participant who has an entire set of keys is able to decrypt and deploy the final application.
+Afterwards, the deployment and execution in the OpenTOSCA Container happens in a regular manner, since the CSAR contains the original deployment model.